1949–50 Notts County F.C. season: FA Cup

 Notts County were drawn to play the winner of the tie between Gorleston and Tilbury in the first round of the FA Cup.
 The latter, an amateur team whose players were required to live within five miles of their club's ground, defeated their opponents 2–1, and so won the right to face Notts at Meadow Lane.
 Edis Stammers, who the Football Post regarded as Tilbury's best player, could not play due to injury, and Notts ultimately won the tie 4–0.
-In the second round, Notts were drawn away at Football League Third Division North side Rochdale.
+In the second round, Notts were drawn away at Third Division North side Rochdale.
 About 4,000 Notts supporters were among the crowd which set a new record attendance for Spotland Stadium.
 The home team led 1–0 at half time, but Johnston and Lawton each scored in the second half, and Notts won 2–1.
 The Magpies progressed to the third round, where they were drawn at home to First Division side Burnley.
 The match was attended by an all-ticket crowd of 44,000, and Notts took a 17th-minute lead through Johnston.
 Shortly before half time, Harry Potts of Burnley was fouled outside of the penalty area, but he fell within it and the referee awarded a penalty which Reg Attwell converted.
 It was 1–1 at half time, and Burnley eventually prevailed 4–1, ending Notts County's FA Cup participation for the season.